Chicken baked with white wine, garlic and herbs

 When you are in search of a quick but absolutely scrumptious dinner, look no further.
 I made these chicken thighs a few nights ago when I had an incredibly hectic day and needed to get dinner on the table, quickly.
 This is actually the way I love to roast whole chickens the most with the wine, garlic and herbs flavouring the chicken in the most delectable way.
 However, I just didn’t have time to wait around for a whole chicken to roast so I grabbed a few thighs instead.
 They were teeny tiny as well so they roasted in no time.

 I had a few punnets of fresh herbs in the fridge that needed using up so I used sage, parsley, rosemary and thyme, a few cloves of garlic and a good glug of sauvignon blanc.
 The end result was the type of recipe that makes you lick your plate.
 The sauce it forms is so good, in fact, that I ate it by the spoonful.
-I served this with steamed broccoli and a loaf of crusty baguette to mop up all the juices.
+I served chicken baked in its scrumptious sauce with steamed broccoli and a loaf of crusty baguette to mop up all the juices.
 Simply delicious.

 - 8 chicken thighs (skin on and bone in)